jimmyhang6/Plaid-Lab/README.md

 5. Type '**pass_good**' in the password field
 6. Click '**Submit**' (The app has now connected to the sample bank account)
 7. Click the '**Send request**' button to begin retrieving bank data
- * In this case, we're making a request using the **/balance endpoint** to retrieve current balances
+ * In this case, we're making a request using the **/accounts/get endpoint** to retrieve current account and balance information

 ## Editing the code - Part 1
 Now in the web browser, you'll seeing the account balances for the sample account we connected using Plaid.
 If you take a closer look, you may notice a typo.
 We're now going to edit the code to correct the typo on the page.